NextronSystems/valhallaAPI/README.md

 1111111111111111111111111111111111111111111111111111111111111111
 ```

-It will allow you to retrieve the processed public [signature-base](https://github.com/Neo23x0/signature-base) rule set.
+It will allow you to retrieve the processed public [signature-base](https://github.com/Neo23x0/signature-base) YARA and [SigmaHQ](https://github.com/SigmaHQ/sigma) Sigma rule sets.

 The key will also allow you to query the rule info for a single rule, which is:
 ```